Jerrysuper123/pharmacy-pal/README.md

 ![Color](./READMESources/color.png)

 Using the above color wheel, we have set the colors in the _constant.scss file to be global variables - to be used consistently through the application.
-- ColorPrimary is used the mostly throughout the app, including the app logo design, most of the icons used, and the theme of the displayed charts (see below)
+- ColorPrimary is used the mostly throughout the app, including the app logo design, icon color, and data chart theme (see below)
 - ColorAccentThree is mostly used as the background color e.g. the drug advisor page background color.
 - The rest of the colors are also widely used, but mostly as supporting hues.
 ```